ahirshbe/Brew-rpm-finder/README.md

 2. download the agents rpm
 3. scp it to the controllers

+running steps:
+1)download the git project
-before runnig need to source the stackrc file
+2) source the stackrc file
+3) run brew.py